-Pieter Levels is a digital nomad making about $600,000 a year.
-He taught himself to code and has an unconventional philosophy.
-This is not an interview but an analysis piece.
+Pieter Levels is a digital nomad making about $2.9m a year from his products as of July 2022.
+He taught himself to code and has an unconventional philosophy that annoys some developers but produces results.
 Pieter defied the critics and built Nomad List and Remote OK into successful businesses without cutting edge tools like React or other modern frameworks.
-If you would like to learn more about the business side of things, check out my new product, How Does This Make Revenue?

 Pieter is a self-taught developer from The Netherlands.
 He has an MBA but no coding qualifications.
-His age is 35.
-As we will see in today's article he has a rough and ready approach to coding but it pays off handsomely.
+His age is 36.
+As we will see in today's article he has a rough and ready approach to learning to code but it pays off handsomely.

 As he works for himself he is able to travel extensively and live where he choses.
 Although, rather than the common misconception of digital nomads being constantly on the move, Pieter recommends spending a few months in each place.
 This way you avoid travel burnout.